top of page

 Bri is a multi-disciplinary visionary.
 As a leader in FieldSpeak Mentor Services, she invites you to engage with living on life’s boldest, rawest terms.
 Her art and visual expression walks the same path: electric and devoted to revealing what’s real.

 We live in a time of profound transition, where the old frameworks of success, desire, and personal striving feel too small for the vastness of what life is asking of us.
-This article explores the hidden trap of chasing “what we want” and invites us to remember a deeper truth: our greatest service lies not in striving for personal gain, but in aligning with the intelligence of life itself, where contribution, connection, and presence lead the way.
+This article explores the hidden trap of chasing “what we want” and invites us to remember truth: our greatest service lies well beyond striving for personal gain, in aligning with the intelligence of life itself, where contribution, connection, and presence lead the way.

 A call to expand beyond the illusion of personal wants